 Keep the ball rolling - bearings are an integral part of your setup.
 Trust us, without your bearings running smoothly you’re not going anywhere fast.
 They are sold in sets of 8 as you need two for each wheel.

-One fits all: Bearings are designed to work with all skate wheels.
+One size fits all - bearings are designed to work with all skateboard wheels.

 Bearings are round casings containing eight or nine lubricated balls depending on whether they are steel or ceramic.
 They help to spread the weight of the rider and reduce friction between the truck and wheels.
 Durable and reasonably priced, steel bearings are the most widely distributed bearing style.